Merkert Gymnasium - Stonehill Skyhawks

 Access 4

-Stonehill College is located in suburban South Easton, MA, directly to the west of the city of Brockton and 25 miles south of Boston.
-The campus is easily accessible, as both Interstates 495 and 93 lead to Route 24, which runs north-south just a mile from Merkert Gymnasium.
+Stonehill College is located in suburban Easton, MA, directly to the west of the city of Brockton and 25 miles south of Boston.
+The campus is easily accessible by car, as both Interstates 495 and 93 lead to Route 24, which runs north-south just a mile from Merkert Gymnasium.

-Fans will find ample parking in the McPhaidin Library parking lot located about a tenth of a mile from the gym.
+Fans will find ample parking in the Chapel of Mary parking lot located about a tenth of a mile from the gym.
 Walkways from the parking lot to the gym are wide and well-manicured, although not as well-lit as you might expect.

-Tickets for Skyhawks basketball games are priced at $12 for adults and $7 for seniors and students.
-Purchasing tickets on the day of the game increases prices by three dollars.
-Parking is free in the lots a short walk from Merkert Gymnasium.
+Tickets for Skyhawks basketball games are priced at $15 for adults and $10 for youths aged 5-17.
+Parking is free in any of the lots located just a short walk from Merkert Gymnasium.
 With inexpensive snacks available at the snack bar, a Skyhawks basketball game is an affordable entertainment option for southeastern Massachusetts sports fans.

 Extras 1

 Banners hang on the walls of Merkert Gymnasium honoring championship programs from the men’s and women’s basketball teams and the volleyball team.
-Stonehill had quite a successful resume while playing in Division Two.
+Stonehill had quite the successful resume while playing in Division Two.

 Final Thoughts